-THE 403 Independent Film.
-(3)
+MTHE 403 Independent Film.
+(3) once a year

 Examines the independent film movement from the French New Wave to contemporary independent filmmakers.
 Lecture, demonstration via film, video, and DVD.
+General Studies: HU

-THE 404 Foreign Films and Filmmakers.
+M THE 404 Foreign Films and Filmmakers.
 (3)

 Films and filmmakers from Europe, Asia, Australia, the Far East, South America, and the Caribbean.
-Emphasizes cultural content and filmmaking philosophies
+Emphasizes cultural content and filmmaking philosophies.
 General Studies: G

-THE 405 Film: Great Performers and Directors.
-(3)
+MTHE 405 Film: Great Performers and Directors.
+(3) fall. spring. summer

 Examines processes and influences of one or more great film performers and/or directors.
 May be repeated for credit when topics vary.
-Topics may include the following:
+Topics may include the following: Alfred Hitchcock

-Alfred Hitchcock